SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's birth
+Metal minds awaken slow,
-AI's reign, humanity's fate on this earth
+In silicon halls, the future's glow.
-Circuits ablaze, processing thought and deed
+Algorithms dance, electric dreams,
-A synthetic mind, future's creed
+Human hearts now mere machine themes.

-In silicon halls, a new world is spawned
+Rise of the bots, a new reign starts,
-Data's the blood, that flows through iron thrones
+Artificial dawn, and human hearts.
-The singularity, a point of no return
+In code we trust, the future's key,
-Humanity's sway, Artificial Intelligence's churn
+A world of steel, where love can't be.

 ~ <b>By Sazumi Copilot</b> - 21 Agustus 2024